Atomic carbon: Production

 Making atomic carbon: The source of light is the electrical arcing between two carbon rods.
 Liquid nitrogen cools the reaction vessel.
 The black substance is soot.

-One method of synthesis, developed by Phil Shevlin has done the principal work in the field., is by passing a large current through two adjacent carbon rods, generating an electric arc.
+One method of synthesis, developed by Phil Shevlin who has done the principal work in the field, is by passing a large current through two adjacent carbon rods, generating an electric arc.
 The way this species is made is closely related to the formation of fullerenes C_{60}, the chief difference being that a much lower vacuum is used in atomic carbon formation.

 Atomic carbon is generated in the thermolysis of 5-diazotetrazole upon extrusion of 3 equivalents of dinitrogen: